divyadeviduttanayak/divyadeviduttanayak/README.md

-# Hi there 👋 I'm Divya Nayak
+# Hi there 👋 I'm Dibya Devidutta Nayak

 🌟 **Aspiring Data Analyst | Exploring the World of Data** 🌟
 I'm currently diving into the fascinating field of **Data Analysis**, combining programming, statistical insights, and visualization to uncover actionable insights from data.